Spinal services

 • Debilitating leg pain

-• Weakness and/or numbness in the legs and/or feet
+• Weakness and/or numbness in the legs or feet

 • Bowel/bladder incontinence